rust-lang/reference/src/inline-assembly.md

 r[asm.rules.stack-below-sp]
 - Unless the `nostack` option is set, asm code is allowed to use stack space below the stack pointer.
-  - On entry to the asm block the stack pointer is guaranteed to be suitably aligned (according to the target ABI) for a function call.
+  - On entry to the assembly code the stack pointer is guaranteed to be suitably aligned (according to the target ABI) for a function call.
   - You are responsible for making sure you don't overflow the stack (e.g. use stack probing to ensure you hit a guard page).
   - You should adjust the stack pointer when allocating stack memory as required by the target ABI.
-  - The stack pointer must be restored to its original value before leaving the asm block.
+  - The stack pointer must be restored to its original value before leaving the assembly code.

 r[asm.rules.noreturn]
-- If the `noreturn` option is set then behavior is undefined if execution falls through to the end of the asm block.
+- If the `noreturn` option is set then behavior is undefined if execution falls through to the end of the assembly code.

 r[asm.rules.pure]
 - If the `pure` option is set then behavior is undefined if the `asm!` has side-effects other than its direct outputs.
   Behavior is also undefined if two executions of the `asm!` code with the same inputs result in different outputs.
   - When used with the `nomem` option, "inputs" are just the direct inputs of the `asm!`.
-  - When used with the `readonly` option, "inputs" comprise the direct inputs of the `asm!` and any memory that the `asm!` block is allowed to read.
+  - When used with the `readonly` option, "inputs" comprise the direct inputs of the `asm!` and any memory that the assembly code is allowed to read.

 r[asm.rules.preserved-registers]
-- These flags registers must be restored upon exiting the asm block if the `preserves_flags` option is set:
+- These flags registers must be restored upon exiting the assembly code if the `preserves_flags` option is set:
   - x86
     - Status flags in `EFLAGS` (CF, PF, AF, ZF, SF, OF).
     - Floating-point status word (all).